Skip to main content

 • Environmental Engineering 4

-For the latest detailed information on all of the modules currently offered on this programme please visit our Postgraduate Module Handbook page.
+For the latest detailed information on all of the modules currently offered on this programme please visit our Postgraduate Module Handbook pages.

 Learning

-The Strategic Business and Engineering Project provides students with an opportunity to undertake a substantial research project on an area of interest which will be relevant to the degree programme.
-This provides an open-ended challenge to each student, in collaboration with a supervisor from each of Engineering and DUBS.
-This will develop skills in independent research and project management, the analysis and presentation of data, and the ability to argue a coherent case.
+The Strategic Business and Engineering Project develops your skills in independent research and project management, the analysis and presentation of data, and the ability to argue a coherent case.

-There is a wealth of support provided by academic and professional support staff throughout the course.
+You will have access to a wealth of support from academic and professional support staff throughout the course.

 Entry requirements